rkotze/rkotze.github.io/_posts/2018-06-15-iterators-generators-async.md

 ## Generators

-You might be looking at the first code example and thinking it is pretty verbose and got some boiler code.
-ES6 has got some syntax sugar to help make this all look clean and succinct.
+You might be looking at the first code example and thinking it is pretty verbose with some boiler code.
+ES6 has some syntax sugar to help make this all look clean and succinct.

 An example below of a generator: